 - Different stainless steel contact points accommodate different breeds and the kind of hair that they have for their coat.

 - You can only train one dog at a time.

 Also available at Ecollar.com

-- The Mini ET-300 one dog system with 1/2 mile range, small receiver for dogs 5 pounds and larger with neck size 11-1/2 to 24 inches
+- The Mini ET-300 one dog system with 1/2 mile range, small receiver for small to medium sized dogs 10 pounds and larger with neck size 11-1/2 to 24 inches

 - Includes 1 Biothane dog collar (3/4" wide x 30" long), 1 RX-090 mini receiver (2" long x 1.5" wide x 1" high, 2.4 oz.) and 1 Mini ergonomic "stopwatch" transmitter (2.6" diameter x 1.1" thick x 4.5" high) well-suited for small hands or in situations where discretion is important